PSYCH0zZZz/resumemain/README.md

 6) Investigate the dependence of the number of collisions for each hash function on the array dimension, build a graph.

+Get_next_line:

+get_next_line
+Write a function that will store, in the parameter “line”, a line that has been read from the given file descriptor.

+Requirements
+Your function must be prototyped as follows: int get_next_line(int fd, char **line);
+Your function should be memory leak free.
+What we call a “line that has been read” is a succession of 0 to n characters that end with ‘\n’ (ascii code 0x0a) or with End Of File (EOF).
+The string stored in the parameter “line” should not contained any ‘\n’.
+The parameter is the address of a pointer to a character that will be used to store the line read.
+Return values
+The return value can be 1, 0 or -1 depending on whether a line has been read, when the reading has been completed (meaning read has returned 0), or if an error has happened respectively.

+When you’ve reached the End Of File, you must store the current buffer in “line”.
+If the buffer is empty you must store an empty string in “line”.
+When you’ve reached the End Of File, your function should keep 0 memory allocated with malloc except the last buffer that you should have stored in “line”.
+What you’ve stored in “line” should be free-able.
+Final words
+Calling your function get_next_line in a loop will therefore allow you to read the text available on a file descriptor one line at a time until the end of the text, no matter the size of either the text or one of its lines.
+Therfore, make sure that your function behaves well when it reads from a file, from the standard output, from a redirection etc. For the mandatory part, no call to another function will be done on the file descriptor between 2 calls of get_next_line.

+Finally we consider that get_next_line has an undefined behavior when reading from a binary file.
+You may make this work accordingly, but its not part of the bonus nor is it required.

+ft_printf:

+Instructions

+The only functions allowed are:

+write

+malloc

+free

+exit

+Features from the original printf included

+Displaying signed numbers (%d %i)

+Displaying unsigned numbers (%u)

+Displaying unsigned numbers in octal format (%o) or hexadecimal format (%x %X)

+Displaying pointers addresses (%p)

+Displaying chars and strings (%c %s)

+Complete support of floats and long floats, included DBL_MIN/MAX, LDBL_MIN/MAX, NaN and inf (%f with flags l and L)

+Management of %%

+Management of minimum field-width

+Management of the precision

+Management of the following flags: #0-+* and space

+Support of the following length flags: hh, h, l and ll

 Also you can check my GitLab repo. https://gitlab.com/PSYCH0zZZz/psycho/-/tree/main